 What is a Reader?

-The biggest difference between the demands placed on a sighted student and a sight-impaired student is the managerial skills that visually-challenged students have to rapidly develop.
-The interface between me and scientific material is other people.
-Essentially, in addition to my role as a student and/or a researcher, I also function as an employer with a small staff of access assistants that I like to call “readers”.
+The biggest difference between the demands placed on sighted students and visually-impaired students is in the number of managerial skills that visually-impaired students have to rapidly develop.
+Others are the intermediate between and scientific material and me.
+Essentially, in addition to my role as a student and/or a researcher, I function as an employer to a small staff of access assistants that I like to call “readers”.

-Readers assist me in the sight-demanding aspects of my work.
-This includes reading and recording textbooks and journal articles, describing plots, figures, and equations, taking dictations from me, taking notes during lectures and presentations, organizing my recorded and printed materials, and whatever else comes up through the course of my day that requires sight.
+Readers assist me in the sight-demanding parts of my work.
+These include reading, recording textbooks and journal articles, describing plots, figures, and equations, taking dictations from me, taking notes during lectures and presentations, organizing my recorded and printed materials, and whatever else comes up through the course of my day that requires sight.

 Dividing up Duties

 Depending on your needs, it can help to have readers specialize in different areas.
 Some example categories are:

 AdministrativeIf you have a hectic schedule and a lot of readers to manage, it saves time and stress to have a sighted person help you with scheduling and office organization.